 Day 7: Game Drive in the Morning and Boat Trip in the Afternoon

-Early rise for breakfast at 0600hrs ahead of a long game drive in time to see sun rise.
-You will search for all the wildlife in the park such as elephant, Buffalo, lion, water-buck, leopard, Uganda Kob, Warthog etc.
+Early rise for breakfast at 0600hrs ahead of a long game drive in time to see the sunrise.
+You will search for all the wildlife in the park such as elephant, buffalo, lion, water-buck, leopard, Uganda Kob, Warthog, etc.

 In the afternoon you will take a boat safari along the natural Kazinga channel.
-Here you will appreciate the wildlife diversity and hippos (more than you can possibly imagine), as well as a variety of other animals which come to the waterhole to drink or bathe.
-You can expect to see buffalo, warthog, crocodile, bathing elephant, Lion, Leopard and a range of beautiful birds.
+Here you will appreciate the wildlife diversity and hippos (more than you can possibly imagine), as well as a variety of other animals that come to the waterhole to drink or bathe.
+You can expect to see buffalo, warthog, crocodile, bathing elephant, Lion, Leopard, and a range of beautiful birds.